ltornyi/ollama-continue-vscode/README.md

 ## Stop models

-When [this PR](https://github.com/ollama/ollama/pull/6739) is merged and released, you can stop models without removing them.
+* `ollama stop` to stop a model without removing it - available since 0.3.11